Skip to content

 A photo of a long low modern credenza in a luxury home

 A modern credenza is long, low, and composed.
-It’s the silhouette that left the dining room and took up residence everywhere else.
-Living room.
-Office.
-Bedroom.
-Anywhere you want storage that doesn’t look like storage.
+It is the silhouette that left the dining room and settled comfortably into the living room, office, and bedroom.
+Anywhere you want storage that does not announce itself, this is usually the most convincing answer.

 4) Console Table: The Slim Utility